stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Now we have a Vulkan instance we can use it to enumerate the _physical devices_ available on the local hardware and select one that satisfies the requirements of the application.

+We will then create a _logical device_ from the selected physical device and specify the _work queues_ we will use in subsequent chapters.

 This will be partially dependant on having a Vulkan rendering surface so first we will extend the _desktop_ service to create a native GLFW window.

-Finally we will create a _logical device_ from the selected physical device and specify the _work queues_ we will use in subsequent chapters.
+> Taking advantage of the GLFW support for Vulkan has pros and cons: Creating the Vulkan surface using GLFW will be _considerably_ simpler than implementing platform-specific Vulkan extensions.
+On the other hand the resultant demo code is slightly convoluted due to the inter-dependencies between the various components, e.g. we need the instance to create the surface, before we can select a device that supports presentation, etc.

 ---